 In this region, husbands are the traditional breadwinners of the household, and women and children are the collective responsibility of the entire kin group.
-But these conventional patterns, which have governed both farm labour and strategies for coping with food insecurity for hundreds of years, have altered under the dual impact of male outmigration in search of work and HIV-AIDS.
+But these conventional patterns, which have governed both farm labour and strategies for coping with food insecurity for hundreds of years, have altered under the dual impacts of male out-migration in search of work, and the effects of HIV/AIDS.